syncfusion-content/javascript-docs/js/DataManager/Data-Binding.md

 ---
 layout: post
 title: Data-Binding in JavaScript DataManager | Syncfusion
-description: Learn here about getting started with Syncfusion JavaScript DataManager control, its elements, and more.
+description: Learn here about data binding with Syncfusion JavaScript DataManager control, its elements, and more.
 platform: js
 control: DataManager
 documentation: ug